-Hawaii is certainly very ‘hot’ for Kiwi travellers now – with the introduction of Hawaiian Airlines flights from Auckland in 2013 we now have very competitive airfares with two carriers and it’s fast becoming a destination in it’s own right and not just a stopover on the way to or from the mainland USA or Europe.
-In fact the flights are so busy, there’s currently a hefty $600 surcharge with Air NZ to stop off here on the way home from Europe or the USA!
+Hawaii is certainly very ‘hot’ for Kiwi travellers now – since the introduction of Hawaiian Airlines flights from Auckland in 2013 we have very competitive airfares with two carriers and it’s now become a destination in it’s own right and not just a stopover on the way to or from the mainland USA or Europe.
+In fact the flights are so busy, there’s currently a $300 surcharge outbound or $600 surcharge inbound with Air NZ to stop off in Honolulu on the way to or back from Europe or the USA!

 Hawaii’s appeal is that it is big enough to offer a variety of experiences from ‘flop and drop’ beach breaks to active holidays featuring mountain biking, the latest craze of paddle boarding and of course the State sport of surfing!
 The shopping is great, the beaches legendary and the food pleasingly Polynesian – we hope you like pineapple!